June 24, 2026

 Traditional vs. modern bill pay solutions

-Early bank-based bill pay services in the 1990s let businesses schedule electronic payments or have checks mailed on their behalf, but they required manual entry and offered little visibility into payment status.
+Early bank-based online bill pay services in the 1990s let businesses schedule electronic payments or have checks mailed on their behalf, but they required manual entry and offered little visibility into payment status.

 How does online bill pay work?

-Online bill pay automates invoices and payments in one place—from intake and approvals to transfer and confirmation.
+Online bill pay automates invoices and payments in one place, from intake and approvals to transfer and confirmation.

 Here's how the process typically works: